 Why do life insurance companies care if I’ve been prescribed Levoxyl?

-Life insurance companies “care” if an individual has been prescribed Levoxyl because it is a prescription medication that in addition to helping folks treat an enlarged thyroid gland or hypothyroidism, it can also be used to help those who have been diagnosed with Thyroid cancer.
+Life insurance companies “care” if an individual has been prescribed Levoxyl because it is a prescription medication that, in addition to helping folks treat an enlarged thyroid gland or hypothyroidism, it can also be used to help those who have been diagnosed with Thyroid cancer.

 And as one…

-Can imagine, most life insurance companies aren’t all that eager to insure someone with a traditional term or whole life insurance policy who might be currently receiving cancer treatment or has just recently gone into remission.
-For this reason, once a life insurance underwriter learns that you have been prescribed Levoxyl one should be prepared to answer a few questions about “why” they have been prescribed Levoxyl and how well their Levoxyl is helping them treat their underlying pre-existing medical condition prior to getting approved for coverage.
+Can imagine that most life insurance companies aren’t all that eager to insure someone with a traditional term or whole life insurance policy who might be currently receiving cancer treatment or has just recently gone into remission.
+For this reason, once a life insurance underwriter learns that you have been prescribed Levoxyl, one should be prepared to answer a few questions about “why” they have been prescribed Levoxyl and how well their Levoxyl is helping them treat their underlying pre-existing medical condition prior to getting approved for coverage.

 What kind of information will the insurance companies ask me or be interested in?